-Soaking quinoa is the healthiest way to prepare quinoa and it also tastes the best.
+Soaking quinoa is the healthiest way to prepare quinoa, and it also tastes the best.
 Learn how to make soaked quinoa yourself in a few simple steps!

-When I learned about the benefits of soaking grains, I decided to try soaking quinoa.
-I discovered that it not only makes quinoa healthier, but it makes it taste so much better too!
 Since the quinoa no longer has such a bitter flavor, it’s more versatile and can even be used in sweeter dishes such as leftover quinoa pudding!
 Now soaking quinoa is a regular part of my routine, and it’s taken my ability to cook quinoa to the next level.

 Why Quinoa?